yuckdevchan/tibernet/README.md

 # Unblock it

-## Easily bypass low-level censorship.
+## Bypass low-level censorship and conserve your privacy and rights!.

 ### Introduction & Use-Cases

+The main use-case scenario is if you're a privacy-conscious individual who wish for their privacy to be respected by others as much as they can.
+Using this service can ease in the use of accessing other services through privacy-respecting WWW Proxies by 'ethically and legally exploiting' their APIs.

 This project aims to end Local Network internet censorship at a high level.
 This repository is designed to be easily reproducable and at a low or non-existent price as it is a 'static website' but also uses no javascript.

-An example of where this program is applicable is in a school or workplace where local network blocking is used either by using 'Trick Domain Name Server(s) or TDNS for short' or any other means.
+I DO NOT CONDONE THIS but another example of where this program is applicable is in a school, workplace or hotel where local network blocking is used either by using 'Trick Domain Name Server(s) or TDNS for short' or any other means.
+Again, I RECOMMEND AGAINST USING MY PROJECT FOR THIS, YOUR FAULT IF YOU GET FIRED.

-Another useful scenario is if you're a privacy-conscious individual who wish for their privacy to be respected by others as much as they can.
-Using this service can ease in the use of accessing other services through privacy-respecting WWW Proxies by 'ethically and legally exploiting' their APIs.

 Also...
 No Javascript! https://www.infoworld.com/article/2641586/javascript-considered-harmful-.html